vijayktech/react-router-app/README.md

-# Getting Started with Create React App
+# Demos with React Routing and API consuming using Axios and Fetch

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Concepts
+1. React Routing. \
+2. API Consume using Axios and Fetch

 ## Available Scripts